How to Apply

 Waiting lists will be held in criteria order according to the oversubscription criteria.
 Waiting lists will not be operated on a “first come, first served” basis.
 The amount of time an applicant is on a waiting list will not affect their position on it.

 For In Year applications, waiting lists will be held for the remainder of the academic year in which the application was made.
-At the end of the academic year (July 25) all applicants will be removed from all waiting lists.
+At the end of each academic year, all applicants will be removed from all waiting lists.
 The only exception to this will be if the applicant has not been offered a place at any school.
 In this circumstance the applicant will be kept on the waiting list for the next term.

 Enquiries about the waiting list